 Saving money

 Having conversations early on with your child is critical when assessing how much you may need.
 Is there a burning desire to attend a top US university, or will they look to you for direction on where they should go?
-How much might you be able to fund and how much are you expecting them to fund themselves?
+You can explain to them that for the same degree, you can take it in the UK in three years, versus four years in the US.
+If you can save a year's worth of college fees and living expenses, then that is huge.
+You can also remind your child that they can apply for scholarships to help with the fees, especially if they are Caymanian, and then be open about how much you could help them financially, and how much they will need to fund themselves by getting a summer job or using their savings.
 It is important to have open and candid discussions with your children so that they have an understanding of the expectations being placed upon them.

 If you are struggling with where to begin, try starting with the 1/3, 1/3, 1/3 principle; with you covering 1/3, the child being responsible for 1/3 (either through part-time work or student loans) and 1/3 being raised from scholarships or grants.
 If the plan involves your child taking responsibility for part of the funding, you will need their participation well before college starts.
 Keeping grades up and researching the scholarships takes work and dedication.
 Saving earnings from their part-time summer employment takes discipline.
 Creating a plan early on and sitting down to revisit it regularly is critical to success.